Do what the Father does: Jesus’ meeting with a Samaritan woman teaches us how to interact with Holy Spirit and our Heavenly Father.

 “I only want to do what I see the father doing” has become my heart’s desire.

-While I don’t always succeed, I believe it’s my calling, and my message for others.
+While I don’t always succeed, I believe it’s my calling, and my message for others, particularly with learning the gift of prophecy.

 And I believe it’s a message for you.